KDE/kapidox/README.md

 ## Licensing

 This project is licensed under BSD-2-Clause.
 But the specific theme used inside KDE is licensed under AGPL-3.0-or-later.
-If you find the AGPL to restrictive you can alternatively use the theme from [Docsy](https://github.com/google/docsy) (APACHE-2.0).
+If you find the AGPL too restrictive you can alternatively use the theme from [Docsy](https://github.com/google/docsy) (APACHE-2.0).
 For that you need to replace the style and js script present in `src/kapidox/data/templates/base.html`.